Dockless hire bike parking bays consultation

 Share Dockless hire bike parking bays consultation on Facebook Share Dockless hire bike parking bays consultation on Twitter Share Dockless hire bike parking bays consultation on Linkedin Email Dockless hire bike parking bays consultation link

-Phase Two consultation is now closed, and the outcome of the consultation is detailed below.
+The Phase Three consultation is now closed, and the outcome of the consultation is detailed below.

 As part of our commitment to making Islington a greener and healthier place, we are working to improve the environment in Islington by improving air quality and promoting the benefits of physical activity through measures to increase walking and cycling, ensuring that everyone in the borough has the same opportunity to access transport.